Contact:

 Credits available

-As part of the twice-monthly MA OBAT ECHO® series, Sarah Bernstein, MD, will discuss considerations when treating pregnant people with opioid use disorder and review medications for opioid use disorder in the context of pregnancy.
+As part of the twice-monthly MA OBAT ECHO® series, Nancy Regan-Brooks, MSN, FNP, CNM, CARN-AP, will review the use of medications for opioid use disorder in the context of pregnancy and describe key considerations when working with this patient population.
 The didactic will be followed by a de-identified patient case presentation from an ECHO® participant and recommendations from the panel of experts and attendees.

 Show details